 10/25 EVENT | “The Hangman”: On Adolf Eichmann’s Executioner — Screening & Conversation with Director Netalie Braun

-Following a screening of the 60-minute documentary, director Netalie Braun will discuss “The Hangman” with faculty member and Benaroya Fellow in Israel Studies Smadar Ben-Natan.
+Following a screening of the 60-minute documentary, director Netalie Braun discussed “The Hangman” with faculty member and Benaroya Fellow in Israel Studies Smadar Ben-Natan.

 About the event

 The film reflects on the assignment of the executioner role to Nagar as illuminating the position of Mizrahi Jews in Holocaust memory in Israel.
-Nagar’s reflections on this experience, and on the meaning of capital punishment even in the face of unforgivable acts, brings up pressing questions of crime and punishment in our time.
+Nagar’s reflections on this experience, and on the meaning of capital punishment even in the face of unforgivable acts, raises pressing questions about crime and punishment in our time.

 About the participants

-Smadar Ben-Natan is the Stroum Center’s 2020-2022 Benaroya Fellow in Israel Studies.
-She is a longtime Israeli human rights lawyer who completed her Ph.D. in the Buchmann Faculty of Law at Tel-Aviv University, and she specializes in law & society and international law, with a particular focus on the intersection of criminal justice, national security and human rights.
-She holds a Master in International Human Rights Law, with distinction, from the University of Oxford (2011), and an LLB from Tel-Aviv University (1995).
+Smadar Ben-Natan is the Stroum Center for Jewish Studies’ 2020-2022 Benaroya Fellow in Israel Studies.
+She is a longtime Israeli human rights lawyer who completed her Ph.D. in the Buchmann Faculty of Law at Tel Aviv University.
+She specializes in law & society and international law, with a particular focus on the intersection of criminal justice, national security and human rights.
+She holds a master’s in international human rights law, with distinction, from the University of Oxford (2011), and an LLB from Tel Aviv University (1995).